tensorspace/real/readme.md

 This application involves calling ChatGPT's API, which can be time-consuming and error-prone.
 It is necessary to use message queue to decouple the main app and api processing.
 Message queue like RabbitMQ and distributed task queue like Celery can be feasible solution.
 In high-concurrency scenarios, we can spawn multiple Celery workers across different machines to increase throughput.
-It also lets your main application remain responsive, even if the external API is slow or rate-limited.
+It also lets the main application remain responsive, even if the external API is slow or rate-limited.

 ## Fuzzy Search